What Do Nuclear Technician Do?

 Job Description & Duties Assist nuclear physicists, nuclear engineers, or other scientists in laboratory or production activities.
 May operate, maintain, or provide quality control for nuclear testing and research equipment.
 May monitor radiation.

 - Nuclear Monitoring Technician

-There were about 6,900 jobs for Nuclear Technician in 2016 (in the United States).
+In the United States, there were 6,900 jobs for Nuclear Technician in 2016.
 There is little to no growth in job opportunities for Nuclear Technician.
-There will be an estimated 800 positions for Nuclear Technician per year.
+The BLS estimates 800 yearly job openings in this field.

 The states with the most job growth for Nuclear Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Nuclear Technician ranges between $49,820 and $114,670.

 Nuclear Technicians who work in California, New York, or Pennsylvania, make the highest salaries.

 How much do Nuclear Technicians make in different U.S. states?

 |State||Annual Mean Salary|